 sudo service ufw restart

-The Microsoft RDP port 3389 is the default port of the Xrdp Server.
-Therefore we have to open this port in the firewall so that connection can be made through this port.
+However, the Microsoft RDP port 3389 is the default port of the Xrdp Server.
+Therefore we have to open port 3389 in the firewall to allow the RDP connection.
 Additionally we have the option to open this 3389 port for some specific IP addresses or we can open this port for all IP addresses.
-It is recommended that you open this port for specific IP Addresses only for security reasons.
-I assume that you have UFW firewall installed on your Debian 10 Buster system.
-To open a specific IP address for this port issue the following command in the terminal window.
+Moreover, you should open ports for specific IP Addresses for security reasons.
+Also, I assume that you have UFW firewall installed on your Debian 10 Buster system.
+Furthermore, to open a specific IP address for this port issue the following command in the terminal window.

 sudo ufw allow from 192.168.1.25/24 to any port 3389

 The above command will allow the IP Address 192.168.1.25 through 3389 port.